eternalgarden/rzeka/README.md

 All API methods accept a `who` object (the registering owner, used for diagnostics) and return `IDisposable` to unregister.
 Observables and lambda functions you pass into them are called *spells*.

-A common pattern is to collect them into a composite disposable:
+A common pattern is to collect them into rzeka's `CollectibleDisposable`:

 ```csharp
 CollectibleDisposable Q = new();